KamilGlazer/GoSport/README.md

 ### 🛠 Technologies
 <hr>

-- Java 17
+- **Java 17** - A modern, stable, and performant version of Java used for building robust backend logic.

-- Spring Boot 3.4.3
+- **Spring Boot 3.4.3** - Simplifies backend development with auto-configuration and a wide ecosystem for building production-ready REST APIs.

-- Spring Security + JWT
+- **Spring Security + JWT** - Provides secure authentication and authorization using stateless JWT tokens.

-- Spring Data JPA + Hibernate
+- **Spring Data JPA + Hibernate** - Simplifies database interactions using object-relational mapping (ORM) with powerful query capabilities.

-- MySQL
+- **MySQL** - A reliable and widely-used relational database for storing application data.

-- Lombok
+- **Lombok** - Reduces boilerplate code in Java classes through annotations for getters, setters, constructors, etc.

-- Swagger/OpenAPI
+- **Swagger/OpenAPI** - Auto-generates interactive API documentation and allows easy testing of endpoints.

-- React + Redux
+- **React + Redux** - Provides a responsive and interactive frontend with centralized state management for better scalability and maintainability.

 ### 📁 Project Structure
 <hr>